clayburn/gradle-8.7-exploration/README.md

 # Git Submodules

-The `02-groovy-build-script-caching` directory contains a submodule.
+This repositry contains a submodule.
 To clone the repository and its submodules, use the following command:

 ```shell
 git submodule init